STRUCTURAL DAMPERS

 -

-Frequency matches the natural frequency of the building.
+The frequency matches the natural frequency of the building

 -